Jacks-underscore-username/Wizarding-Academy-for-Magic/units.md

 * **Can take**: no
 * **Multiplier**: 1
 * **Pay description**:
-* **Gain description**: You can cast this compound spell at any time if it has X or less total lines (you can only do this once per turn)
+* **Gain description**: You can cast this compound spell at any time if it has X or less total lineS (this spell must resolve first)
 * **Grant description**:
 * **Drain description**:
 * **Give description**: